 On-site parking is available for $3 for Ingham County residents, $5 for non-residents.
 Free parking is available at overflow lots within a half mile of the race pavilion.

 Parking will be assigned according to arrival time on race day.
 Those who arrive earliest will park in the lots on the east side of the park.
 Handicap parking is reserved in the area next to the transition area.
 When these are full, drivers will be directed to overflow lots.Check-In

-Early check-in for Sprint/Super is Saturday, 12-3 p.m., after the kids race.
-Participants receive bib#, swim cap, shirt (if purchased), and body marking (if requested, otherwise race day).
+Early check-in is Saturday, June 4, from 12-4.
+Participants receive bib#, swim cap, shirt, and body marking (if requested, otherwise race day).